Difference between single rank and multiple rank when pulling using constraints relative to rest of the system

 The problem was identified to be related to single rank vs multiple rank.
 Subject updated.

-#11 Updated by Magnus Lundborg about 1 month ago
+#11 Updated by Magnus Lundborg over 2 years ago

 I guess such a check could be a good idea.
 But what if atoms move to be further away from the PBC than half the box size during the simulation?
 Then there would still be a problem, I guess, and I don't think it would be fixed by https://gerrit.gromacs.org/#/c/8060/ .